ZanderCow/MachineLearningVisualization/README.md

 - Given that the code isn't parallelized and doesn't leverage GPU capabilities, it's recommended to keep this value below 10,000 to prevent potential program crashes.

 ## Getting Started
 If you're new to machine learning, don't hesitate to experiment with the program.
-Play around with different configurations and aim to minimize the cost function.
-Enjoy the learning experience!
+Play around with different configurations and aim to minimize the cost function. have fun!